fffelix-jan/emailsanta-py/README.md

 # emailsanta
- A Python library to "send a letter to Santa" using emailsanta.com and receive a properly-formatted automated reply "as fast as reindeer fly"!
+ A Python library to "send a letter to Santa" using emailSanta.com and receive a properly-formatted automated reply "as fast as reindeer fly"!

  Licensed under AGPL 3.0.
  Reminder: If you use this library in a Discord bot or any other network application, you have to disclose the source code, even if the bot is accessed over the Internet.

  Any data submitted will be processed by emailSanta.com in accordance to [their privacy policy](https://www.emailsanta.com/privacy.asp).
 I, Félix An, am not responsible for the processing of the data.

+ Disclaimer: Santa Claus is not real.
+This library and emailSanta.com are for entertainment purposes only.
 ## Installing
  Install using pip:
  ```